Scripture Reference: Joshua 3-4; 5:10-12

 Suggested Emphasis: We should remember the things the Lord does for us.

-Memory Verse: “Remember your Creator in the days of your youth . . .”
+Memory Verse: “Remember your Creator while you are young . . .”
+Ecclesiastes 12:1, ICB

 The people of Israel were preparing to cross the Jordan River to enter the Promised Land.
 Joshua commanded the people to listen to the words of the Lord (Joshua 3:9) because the next morning God was going to do wonders among them.
 Forty years earlier the people had listened to the words of ten spies so they were not allowed to enter the land (Numbers 13).
 This time, Joshua does not ask for reports or opinions.
 He simply leads the people in obeying the Lord’s commands.